FhenixProtocol/cofhe-docs/docs/devdocs/architecture/index.md

 ### Key Components

 #### User-Facing Utilities
-- **CoFHEJS**: A TypeScript library that provides client-side functionality for encrypting inputs, managing permits, and decrypting outputs.
+- **Cofhejs**: A TypeScript library that provides client-side functionality for encrypting inputs, managing permits, and decrypting outputs.
 Serves as the primary interface between applications and the CoFHE ecosystem.
 - **FHE.sol**: The Solidity library that enables smart contracts to perform operations on encrypted data.
 It exposes a comprehensive API for arithmetic, comparison, and logical operations on encrypted values.

 #### Internal Utilities